2024 YAA Public Service Award Recipients

 • Deans and Heads of College

 Students and Alumni of Yale (STAY) provides support to the YAA Public Service Award Selection Committee.
-Nominations for Yale College students and Graduate and Professional School students may be submitted using the following nomination form.
-Nominations are due by February 19, 2024.
+Nominations for alumni, Yale College students and Graduate and Professional School students are open.

 If you have any questions, please reach out to João Aleixo.